 How long should your meditation take?

-- Set a timer on your phone for 20, 30, 45 or 60 minutes.
+- Set a timer on your phone for 20, 30, 45, or 60 minutes.
 As a beginner, you might start with shorter sessions and work from there.
-S.N Goenka a great meditation master from Burma whose 10-day silent Meditation Retreat I once attended recommended sitting for one hour every morning and the one hour every evening for optimal results.
+S.N Goenka a great meditation master from Burma whose 10-day silent Meditation Retreat I once attended recommended sitting for one hour every morning and one hour every evening for optimal results.
 Of course, this is ideal and you might not be able to pull it off but if you work your way up to one 45 minutes session per day you’ll still be able to make a lot of progress.

 - Gently close your eyes and take a few deep breaths.